MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-historical-sentiment-dashboard-supervisor.md

 3. On the Power BI Desktop ribbon, select **Home > Transform Data**.

-4. In the left dropwdown menu under Transformation Data select **Edit Paramaters**.
+4. In the left dropwdown menu under Transformation Data, select **Edit Paramaters**.

-5. In the source definition, replace **https://kucustomerservice.crm.dynamics.com/api/data/v9.1 ** with your apps instance URL.
+5. In the source definition, replace **https://kucustomerservice.crm.dynamics.com/api/data/v9.1** with your apps instance URL.

     Example: if the organization name is Contoso, the URL looks like this:
     Source = https://contoso.crm.dynamics.com/api/data/v9.1/